Uyigue-Precious/DSA_Amazon_Case_study/README.md

 7. Monitor and Scale What Works
 - Track performance of high-discount + high-rating products to find your "sweet spot" for discounting without sacrificing profit.
 - Reinvest in scaling top products that combine popularity (high reviews) and quality (high ratings).

+###Limitations
+I had to remove columns not neccessary for my analysis such as About_Product, user_id, User_name,, Review_content, Review_title, Img_link and product_link.